marcwiest/helixcss/README.md

 Currently only holds normalize-css and H5BP's print styles.
 In the future may include other external resources like [animate.css](https://daneden.github.io/animate.css/).

-## Known Issues

-Android jellybean has trouble with the grid and group components.
-That is because these components make use of the `inline-block` and `font-size:0;` hack.

 ## Helix Roadmap

 1. Start using the CHANGLOG.md file and begin versioning.
-3. Build compiler using either gulp, grunt or postcss.
+2. Build compiler using either gulp, grunt or postcss.
-4. Use [autoprefixer](https://github.com/postcss/autoprefixer) instead of manually writing prefixes.
+3. Use [autoprefixer](https://github.com/postcss/autoprefixer) instead of manually writing prefixes.
-2. Rebuild grid to use flexbox and provide optional IE fallback.
-5. Clean mixin only components to avoid nested selectors and code bloat.
+4. Clean mixin only components to avoid nested selectors and code bloat.

-## Browser Support
+## Browser & OS Support

-HelixCSS supports IE9+.
+HelixCSS supports IE9+ & Android2.3+.

 **Resources**
 - [http://caniuse.com/](http://caniuse.com/)